Registration and Competition Requirements for Lei Tai (Full Contact Fighting)

 Lei Tai competitors are required to complete a Lei Tai (Full Contact Fighting) Pre-Participation Health Questionnaire form as part of the registration process.
 We recommend that you print out a copy of these requirements and provide them to your medical doctor to ensure compliance.
-The Lei Tai (Full Contact Fighting) Pre-Participation Health Questionnaire (Click HERE to download the Questionnaire) form must conform to the following requirements:
+You must bring a copy of your lab report with results to the official weigh-in.

-- Health Questionnaire must be completed on 30 days prior to Weigh In or later.
+- Health Questionnaire must be completed on or after June 1, 2020.

 - The form must be completed by a licensed medical doctor (MD) or equivalent, including a nurse practitioner, a registered nurse, or a physician’s assistant.
 License must be current.
 We will not accept an evaluation form completed by acupuncturists, Oriental Medical Doctors (OMD), Traditional Chinese Medicine (TCM) doctors, dentists, oral surgeons, chiropractors, podiatrists, or other specialties that are not suited to evaluate fitness to compete in this event.

-- You must have completed an HIV, Hepatitis B, Hepatitis C, and pregnancy test (for female competitors) no more than 30 days from the day of weigh in.
+- You must have completed HIV, Hepatitis B, Hepatitis C, and pregnancy test (for female competitors) no earlier than June 1, 2020.
 To compete, Lei Tai competitors must test negative for all the tests listed above.
 Competitors who have had an immunization shot for Hepatitis B and/or C are not exempt from being tested for Hepatitis B and C.

 - You must bring the completed medical form, in conformance with all of the above mentioned requirements, to the competition weigh-in/registration.

-- A doctor’s note is not a substitute for the Pre-Participation Health Questionnaire form and will not be accepted.
+- A doctor’s note is not a substitute for the 2020 Lei Tai Pre-Participation Health Questionnaire form and will not be accepted.